davidsneighbour/kollitsch.dev/content/components/hugo-youtube/index.md

 {{</* youtube "dQw4w9WgXcQ" */>}}
 {{</* youtube id="dQw4w9WgXcQ" title="Lower your eyelids to die with the sun - M83" */>}}
 ```

-In development mode this component adds a sample page at `/hugo-youtube/`.

 ### Parameters